NyanNekos/SAPCA2/README.md

 ```
 docker run --name db -e MYSQL_ROOT_PASSWORD=my-secret-password --network my-network -d mysql:latest
 ```
 This command runs a new Docker container based on the latest version of the MySQL Docker image, with the name 'db' and a root password of 'my-secret-password'.
-The container is connected to the 'my-network' Docker network.
+The container is connected to the 'my-network' Docker network. mysql:latest is specifying the MySQL version you want which in this case is the latest.

 ## Running phpMyAdmin on the Docker network